Anne de Montmorency, 1st Duke of Montmorency: Captivity of the princes

-In December 1527, François convened an Assembly of Notables with the aim of raising 2,000,000 écus to either pay the ransom of his sons, or if the Emperor attached the return of Bourgogne to the ransom, the money would be used to prosecute a new war against the Empire.
+In December 1527, François convened an Assembly of Notables with the aim of raising 2,000,000 écus to either pay the ransom of his sons, or if the Emperor attached the return of Burgundy to the ransom, the money would be used to prosecute a new war against the Empire.
 The Assembly responded positively, with the clergy offering 1.3 million livres in return for the rescue of the Pope, destruction of Protestantism and protection of Gallicanism.
 The nobility likewise promised their goods and lives.
 The prévôt des marchands (provost of the merchants) agreed Paris would pay part of the ransom.
 The promises needed to be converted to money, however the nobility proved less than willing to deliver what they had agreed.
 Montmorency took responsibility for securing the money required from the Boulonnais but was frustrated that they would only grant him a fifth.
 He was so upset at their 'insolence' that he did not even pass their offer on to the king.
 He told the sénéchal (seneschal) that nothing would be accepted from the region until they had committed themselves the way other regions had.
 Eventually the Boulonnais complied.
 Due to the 'stinginess' of some parts of France, the king would be obliged to take loans, using Montmorency as the guarantor.

 A sensitive matter arose in 1528 as the English king Henry sought a divorce from his wife, the aunt of the Holy Roman Emperor.
 François was keen to support the English king in acquiring it but was sensitive that open support would be politically dangerous, given his sons were still in Imperial captivity.
 Therefore he worked on the theologians of Paris through a proxy, and Montmorency took it upon himself to rebuke a syndic named Noël Béda who objected to the divorce, however Béda remained firm.
 Béda would indeed go on to sabotage the debate at the faculty of theology, much to the disquiet of the English ambassador.